Skip to main content

 Fibromyalgia Basics

 Almost all fibromyalgia patients are aware of knot-like areas of exquisite tenderness in their tight, ropy muscles.
 Pressing on these knots hurts and radiates pain elsewhere.
 Most of these areas were the tender points used for diagnosing fibromyalgia until 2011.
-Today, these nodules are known to be myofascial trigger points (MTPs) and they may be what is driving your pain through the roof.
+Today, these nodules are known to be myofascial trigger points (MTPs) and they can drive your pain through the roof.
+This section offers advice on treating muscle MTPs to get relief from your fibromyalgia pain.

-The average fibromyalgia patient has about a dozen MTPs, and each one represents a treatment opportunity.1 If you are curious about what is going on inside these painful nodules and why they hurt so much, learn more.
+The average fibromyalgia patient has about a dozen MTPs, and each one represents a treatment opportunity.1 Curious about what goes on inside these painful nodules to make them hurt? … learn more.

 Researchers can image MTPs, so they are every bit as real as they are painful.
-MTPs are abnormal areas of densely compacted muscle fibers.
-These regions are in a sustained contraction, making your muscles feel tight.
-Blood flow to the area is also greatly reduced.
+MTPs are abnormal areas of densely compacted muscle fibers in a contracted state.
+They make your muscles feel tight and restrict blood flow to the area.
 In addition, MTPs are reservoirs of nasty chemicals that irritate nearby nerve endings to cause pain.
 When the MTP is treated, the muscle relaxes and releases the chemical contents.

-MTPs continuously feed your central nervous system with noxious “pain alarms” and medications do not shut these neurological signals down.
-It’s important to understand how and why MTPs develop, and you also need to learn ways to minimize their reoccurrence.
+MTPs continuously feed your central nervous system with noxious “pain alarms” and activate your peripheral nervous system.
+It’s a vicious cycle and medications often fail to shut down these neurological signals that sustain this cycle.
+So, the best treatment approach is to directly target your MTPs.
+To achieve success, you need to understand why MTPs develop and learn ways to minimize their occurrence.
 For an article addressing these issues, read more.

-The goal should be to eliminate your most bothersome MTPs first, which are often in the upper shoulders, back of the neck, and lower back region.
+Fibromyalgia patients have lots of MTPs, so where do you begin?
+Start with your most bothersome MTPs first, which are often in the upper shoulders, back of the neck, and lower back region.
 A variety of techniques can be used.
-Some of the most common methods are described below along with a summary box on the pros and cons of each.
+Several common methods are described below along with a box on the pros and cons of each.

 Pros & Cons